 I AM HERE

-'I AM HERE', a Crafts Council Touring Exhibition of portable art, wearable objects and jewellery since the 1970s - opened on Saturday 14 January at the Dick Institute, Kilmarnock and continues until Saturday 29 April.
+'I AM HERE', a Crafts Council Touring Exhibition of portable art, wearable objects and jewellery since the 1970s - opened on Saturday 14 January at the Dick Institute, Kilmarnock and continued until Saturday 29 April.

 Credit: J78: Brian Glassar, Bracelet, 1975, Photo Todd White Art Photography